The People's Party (PP) attacks Marlaska, who claims to be unaware of the sexual assault complaint against the National Police: "Resign!"

 "You must apologize, it's a disgrace," continued PP deputy Mirian Guardiola Salmerón, addressing Marlaska.
 Even harsher was PP deputy Jaime de Olano: "After covering up for the alleged rapist and his right-hand man, I don't know."

-Marlaska threatens a lawsuit
+Marlaska threatens legal action

 "If you dare, say it outside the chamber," the minister responded, since inside the chamber, members of parliament are protected by parliamentary immunity when delivering their speeches.
-"If you say it outside, I will sue you for defamation," he warned, emphasizing that they were unaware of all the facts until Tuesday.
+"If you say it outside, I will file a lawsuit against you for slander," he warned, emphasizing that they were unaware of all the facts until Tuesday.
 However, the minister assured them that he would resign if the victim felt he had failed her or had been left unprotected during this process.
+The Second Vice President and leader of Sumar, Yolanda Díaz, has demanded that the PP stop treating victims this way.
+"You are immoral," she said in defense of her government colleague, Minister Óscar Puente, whom the PP has also demanded resign over the Adamuz and Gelida accidents.
+"We can say that they knew about the complaint against the mayor of Móstoles and that they covered it up," Puente said, alluding to the fact that the PP defended its mayor. in response to the harassment complaint filed by one of its councilwomen"If I were a victim, I would feel like vomiting," concluded PP deputy Silvia Franco.